2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 ## Backlog 2023 v15

-New Stuf and Major Enhancements
+New Stuff and Major Enhancements

+1. CSP
+    1. CSP for inline code - eg using nonce
+    1. CSP for the Edit UI incl. custom extensions etc.
 1. Note-feature to add notes to various things like entities, fields etc. (show, persist show, add to all kinds of things, ...) - ca. 3d
 1. sxc-angular
     1. Re-release sxc-angular demo-app for it